andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 The Open UI codebase doesn’t have a consistent way of handling styles.
 This isn’t a framework-specific issue, instead it’s come about due to a number of different contributors making changes to the codebase over a number of years.
 Some of the styling approaches we had were:

 - Global CSS files
-- usage of typography.js, a tool that turns config into styles at build time
+- Usage of typography.js, a tool that turns config into styles at build time
 - Component level CSS files
 - Inline CSS
 - and more…